 Generally, the daily tasks associated with administering your WordPress site are quick and easy to do, freeing you to concentrate on the content, editorials, and stories you want to share with the world, and allowing you to get back to other activities.

-If you have any new images, movies, or music, to upload to your site, you can easily to that when writing the post or switch to the Administration Panels > Media > Add New SubPanel and add other any images to your WordPress site.
-You can then either add these to your new posts, or visit the Administration Panels > Posts > Posts panel and click Edit to edit the post in which you now wish to add an image.
+If you have any new images, movies, or music, to upload to your site, you can easily to that when writing the post or switch to the Administration Panels > Media > Add New SubPanel and add any other images to your WordPress site.
+Then, you can either add these to your new posts, or visit the Administration Panels > Posts > Posts panel and click Edit to edit the post in which you now wish to add an image.
 Again, click SAVE and it is released to the world.

 The Moderation Panel will segregate the comments awaiting moderation from the rest of the comments if you have set your Administration Panels > Settings > Discussion to moderate all comments.
 This allows for quick and easy comment moderation.

 Determining which comments to keep and delete is a challenge.
 Be aware that often nice comments like "I really like your site.
 Keep up the great work." and "It shows you put a lot of time and effort in this.
 Thanks." might be benign comments, or more likely comment spam.
-To help you determine and check on what might be comment spam, and how to increase your protection against comment spammers, the Codex has articles to help you out.
+To help you determine and check on what might be comment spam, and how to increase your protection against comment spammers, check out the following documents:

 If you have set your site set up to allow users to register and submit articles, stop by your Users panel to check on those who have registered and make any adjustments to their User Levels as needed.

-At this point your daily tasks are about complete.
+At this point, your daily tasks are almost complete.
 Your site is up-to-date and on its way to entertaining and educating the world.
-But there is one last task you might want to check.
+But, there is one last task you might want to check.
 Stop by your WordPress Administration Panels > Dashboard > Dashboard panel and check to see if there are any new activities going on in the WordPress Community, especially any announcements about upgrades.

 The blog stats and incoming links give you different information.
 The Stats give you information about how many posts, comments, and categories are on your site.
-While this isn't really critical information, you can use it as a general scoreboard or counter.
-The incoming links information tells you who has pinged or trackbacked to your site.
+While this may not be critical information, you can use it as a general scoreboard or counter.
+The incoming links information tells you who has pinged or trackbacked your site.
 This helps your link popularity for your site and gives you an idea of who thought your site's material was worthy of praise.

-And if you need a little guilt, at the bottom of the page you will see a list of your Drafts, waiting to be done.
+At the bottom of the page, you will see a list of your Drafts, waiting to be done.